segwaysteve/NoahCries/README.md

 # NoahCries
-app to help noah with his emotions
+Emotion Calendar app to log daily emotions with daily, weekly, and monthly viewing for reflection.